Click on one of the links above or on one of the green symbols on the map below to go to information about that particular facility.

 Castile Falls Fishway #10/11 Fishway Drawings

-Passage through the Lyle Falls fishway can become difficult during low flow conditions.
-At low flows, minimal water passes through the fishway, whose exit channel is often shallow with exposed bedload, resulting in fish reluctant to enter and exit the fishway.
-New fish passage technology, improved since original construction, provides solutions to remedy problems with the fishway and facilitate increased passage through a wider range of flows, particularly during low flow conditions.
-Proper attraction flows will increase ladder usage, improving escapement estimates as fish pass PIT-tag detectors.
-Increased passage through a properly functioning fishway will enable the collection of local broodstock for the YKFP integrated and segregated hatchery programs.
-For more information about construction underway on the Lyle Falls fishway and adult fish trap as of spring 2010, click here.
+Under the above conditions, passage through the Lyle Falls fishway could become difficult during low flow conditions.
+At low flows, minimal water passed through the fishway, whose exit channel was often shallow with exposed bedload, resulting in fish reluctant to enter and exit the fishway.
+New fish passage technology, improved since original construction, provided solutions to remedy problems with the fishway and facilitate increased passage through a wider range of flows, particularly during low flow conditions.

 Klickitat Field Office